Gmina Kolbudy

 Gmina Kolbudy is a rural gmina (administrative district) in Gdańsk County, Pomeranian Voivodeship, in northern Poland.
 Its seat is the village of Kolbudy, which lies approximately 11 km west of Pruszcz Gdański and 15 km south-west of the regional capital Gdańsk.

 The gmina covers an area of 82.8 km2, and as of 2006 its total population is 12,042.
 It is divided into 20 sołectwos.

-Its largest and most important village is Kowale.
+Its largest village is Kowale.

 Villages

 History

 To 1920, the terrain was divided between the counties of Kartuzy and Gdańsk.
 Similar to the gmina, Kolbudy was also divided into two — The west was called Higher Kolbudy and was owned by Kartuzy while the east was called Lower Kolbudy and was owned by Gdańsk.
 The river Radunia marked the border.

 After the Free City of Danzig became independent, the area was incorporated into it due to a German majority as part of Danziger Höhe.
 After Germany attacked Poland and annexed the free city, it became part of Nazi Germany until the Soviets liberated it in the East Pomeranian offensive.

 On 30 March 1945 the Gdańsk Voivodeship was created and the gmina was incorporated into it.
 20 December 1998 Higher and Upper Kolbudy were merged.
 In 1999 Gmina Kolbudy became part of the newly created Pomeranian Voivodeship, which it is part of to this day.